Thomas Spence: Rights of children

 Spence published The Rights of Infants in 1797 as a response to Thomas Paine's Agrarian Justice.
 In this essay Spence proposes the introduction of an unconditional basic income (UBI) to all members of the community.
 His proposal is the oldest known UBI proposal.
 Such allowance would be financed through the socialization of land and the benefits of the rents received by each municipality.
 Everyone’s property would be taxed to ensure that no one had to go without anything.

 Spence's essay also expresses a clear commitment to the rights of women, although he appears unaware of Mary Wollstonecraft's 1792 Vindication of the Rights of Woman.

 Memorial and legacy

 Spence is listed on the Reformers Memorial in Kensal Green Cemetery in London.

 His admirers formed a "Society of Spencean Philanthropists," of which some account is given in Harriet Martineau's England During the Thirty Years' Peace.
 The African Caribbean activists William Davidson and Robert Wedderburn were drawn to this political group.

 Members of the Society of Spencean Philanthropists (including Arthur Thistlewood) maintained contacts with United Irish exiles in Paris, notably with the veteran conspirator William Putnam McCabe, and were implicated in the Spa Field riots of 1816 and the Cato Street Conspiracy of 1820.
+Spenceans were outlawed in 1817.

 Thomas Spence is recognized today as one of the founders of the movement for a Universal Basic Income.